hellowaywewe/examples/cross-modal-search/README.md

 ### Index

-Index is run with the following command, where batch_size can be chosen by the user.
-Index will index both images and captions
+Index is run with the following command, where `batch_size` can be chosen by the user.
+Index will process both images and captions

 ```bash
 python app.py -t index -n $num_docs -b $batch_size -d 'f8k'
 ```

-Not that num_docs should be 8k or 30k depending on the flickr dataset you use.
+Not that `num_docs` should be 8k or 30k depending on the `flickr` dataset you use.
 If you decide to index the complete datasets, it is recommendable to increase the number of shards and parallelization.
 The dataset is provided with the `-d` parameter with the valid options of `30k` and `8k`.
 If you want to index your own dataset, check `dataset.py` to see how `data` is provided and adapt to your own data source.

-Jina normalizes the images need before entering them in the encoder.
+Jina normalizes the images needed before entering them in the encoder.
 QueryLanguageDriver is used to redirect (filtering) documents based on modality.

 ### Query